reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 If you want to die simply and conveniently, then drive the car into the water.
 As long as you don't try to climb out of the car, you will not be saved.

-The easier way is to take a large passenger ship and jump into the water halfway, otherwise you will be drowned by the whirlpool of water stirred up by the ship.
+The easier way is to take a large passenger ship and jump into the water halfway, then you will be dragged down by the whirlpool stirred up by the ship.
 It is said that half of the corpses recovered in the Seto Inland Sea were due to this.

 As a place to jump or launch, the sea and lake are more ideal.
 When choosing, you should choose a coast with few people and fast lakes.
 Of course, choose the time at night when it is not easy to be discovered.